Lobster Johnson: Film

 Thomas Haden Church as Lobster Johnson in Hellboy (2019).

 Hellboy: Blood and Iron (2007)

 Lobster Johnson has a brief cameo in the second animated Hellboy film, Blood and Iron, appearing during a flashback scene showing Hellboy's birth and Malcolm Frost's reaction to the creature.
-After the credits, there is a teaser for the unproduced third film The Phantom Claw, where he would have helped Hellboy and Kate Corrigan in battling the ghost of Rasputin.
+After the credits, there is a teaser for the unproduced third film The Phantom Claw, where his ghost would have helped Hellboy and Kate Corrigan in battling the ghost of Rasputin.

 Hellboy (2019)

-The Lobster was featured in the 2019 film Hellboy, portrayed by Thomas Haden Church in a flashback and mid-credits scene.
+The Lobster was featured in the 2019 film Hellboy, portrayed by Thomas Haden Church in a flashback and mid-credits scene, as a ghost.